tc39/proposal-smart-pipelines/readme.md

 When this happens, expressive versatility often wins: simplicity is important, but sometimes it may be traded off for increased expressiveness.
-For instance, [terse function calls][] are important for [tacit functional programming][tacit programming], one of the impetuses for the [first pipeline-operator proposal][].
+For instance, [terse function calls][] are important for [tacit functional programming][tacit programming], one of the impetuses for the [first pipe-operator proposal][].

-The pipeline operator could be designed to support only [topic style][]: that would require `x |> f` to be `x |> f(#)`.
+The pipe operator could be designed to support only [topic style][]: that would require `x |> f` to be `x |> f(#)`.
 But adding a [bare style][] brings many expressive benefits for tacit functional programming: not just [terse function calls][] but also the possibility of [terse composition][] with